Abraham-Einstein/SMFNet/README.md

 ## 💡Acknowledgements

 The codes are based on [CDDFuse](https://github.com/Zhaozixiang1228/MMIF-CDDFuse), [DeepMiH](https://github.com/TomTomTommi/DeepMIH), [IGNet](https://github.com/lok-18/IGNet), and [MGDN](https://github.com/Guanys-dar/MGDN).
 Please also follow their licenses.
 Thanks for their awesome work.
 Additionally, if you are attracted by [PromptFusion](https://github.com/hey-it-s-me/PromptFusion), please also refer to their papers.
+We also appreciate [Xihang Hu](https://github.com/hu-xh)'s thoughtful review and suggestions.